SoftwareImpacts/SIMPAC-2024-37/docs/source/Overview of PyRCD.rst

 RCbeam
 ----------------
-**RCbeam** provides solution to design and multiobjective optimization of reinforced concrete beams.
+**RCbeam** provides solution to design and multi-objective optimization of reinforced concrete beams.

 **Current Capabilities of RCbeam**

 * Performs design checks on a designed RC beam.
 * Performs designing of RC beam.
-* Perform multiobjective design optimization on RC beam.
+* Perform multi-objective design optimization on RC beam.
 * Provides pareto front in the form of dataframe.
 * Generates complete 2D and 3D detailing of RC beam.
-* Capable of handling both continous and non-continous beams.
+* Capable of handling both continuous and non-continuous beams.

 **Speciality of RCbeam**

 * Performs design and optimization considering detailed constructability function which includes market practice.
-* Considers three objective functive for optimization: Weight, Cost, and Environmental Impact (kgCO2emission)
+* Considers three objective function for optimization: Weight, Cost, and Environmental Impact (kgCO2emission)
 * Generalized package, and functions (objective function, constraints, constructability etc.) can be modified as per any design guidelines.
 * Ready to use design output.
 * Considers development length and stirrups details in optimization.
 * Suggest improvement during design checks.
-* Capable of handling both continous and non-continous beams.

 ----------------------------------------------------------